-A CENTURY LOST

-Collaboration between NatureServe and the Maryland Natural Heritage Program has resulted in the rediscovery of eight species, including this rock goldenrod (Solidago rupestris) which hadn't been documented in the state in 112 years Photo by Wes Knapp
+A CENTURY LOST Collaboration between NatureServe and the Maryland Natural Heritage Program has resulted in the rediscovery of eight species, including this rock goldenrod (Solidago rupestris) which hadn't been documented in the state in 112 years Photo by Wes Knapp

-NEW NAMESAKE

-NatureServe Network Program Biologist Bruce Bennett, of the Yukon Conservation Data Centre, has a new flower to his name - after his discovery of it, the Draba brucebennettii has been officially entered into the botany books.
+NEW NAMESAKE NatureServe Network Program Biologist Bruce Bennett, of the Yukon Conservation Data Centre, has a new flower to his name - after his discovery of it, the Draba brucebennettii has been officially entered into the botany books.

 LEFT - The government of the Northwest Territories believes there may be as few as 15-20,000 hairy braya (Braya pilosa) plants left in existence: a new plan, developed with data from the NatureServe Network, brings new hope to the fate of this plant.

-RIGHT - The Saskatchewan Conservation Data Centre documented the occurrence of daisy-leaved Moonwort (Botrychium matricariifolium) in Saskatchewan for the
+RIGHT - The Saskatchewan Conservation Data Centre documented the occurrence of daisy-leaved Moonwort (Botrychium matricariifolium) in Saskatchewan for the he flower had not been seen in local ecosystem and for human health.
+Bees, butterflies, moths, and others visit goldenrod for nectar and pollen.
+Caterpillars eat the leaves and stems, and birds then prey on the insects goldenrod attracts.
+There is even a goldenrod spider that specializes in hiding on these plants.
+Wes knew to look for the rock goldenrod because it was on a list, assembled by NatureServe botanist Amanda Treher, of 131 species that occurred in neighboring states and had a similar potential to be found in Maryland.
+This collaboration resulted in the rediscovery of 8 species, including the rock goldenrod.

-FROM THE FIELD

-NatureServe Network programs are on the frontlines everyday for biodiversity.
+FROM THE FIELD NatureServe Network programs are on the frontlines everyday for biodiversity.
 Here are a few stories from the field.

-CONSERVATION CLUES

-Fieldwork by the Atlantic Canada Conservation Data Centre (AC CDC) along New Brunswick's eastern shore, documented 21 new occurrences of a poorly understood spider wasp species, known only by its scientific name Ceropales bipunctata.
+CONSERVATION CLUES Fieldwork by the Atlantic Canada Conservation Data Centre (AC CDC) along New Brunswick's eastern shore, documented 21 new occurrences of a poorly understood spider wasp species, known only by its scientific name Ceropales bipunctata.